IC MARKETING AND SUPPLY CHAIN ANALYSIS

 The second: "Your most unhappy customers are your greatest source of learning.
 The takeaway: Even if you think your product is flawless, it’s the general public that will ultimately use it – so, if buyers feel that something could do with improving, then listen”.

 The conclusion is simple.
-If the solutions or products that companies are proposing are not designed from the results of a deep marketing and supply chain analysis, failing will be the best horizon to expect.
+If the solutions or products that companies are proposing are not designed from the results of a deep IC marketing and supply chain analysis, failure will be the best outcome to expect.

 The Integration Coefficient IC process is the main tool we use to guarantee success when using our proposed solutions.
 It takes into account all the variables shown in the post to provide our innovative solutions in solar, LED lighting, power quality, batteries, and Telecom electrical backup.